DataDog/integrations-extras/postman/README.md

 ### Events

 An event is generated each time a monitor runs in Postman.
-The severity of the event is Low if all the Tests in the Postman Monitor pass and Normal in case a few of them fail or if there is error in execution of any  event.
+The severity of the event is "Low" if all the tests in the Postman Monitor pass and Normal in case a few of them fail or if there is error in execution of any  event.

 ## Troubleshooting